 The Facilities at Morden College

-In addition to living independently in their own flats, beneficiaries have access to a host of facilities on site at both Blackheath and Beckenham.
-From the community halls hosting large social occasions, dinners and music performances to craft rooms allowing residents to continue their creative passions or discover new ones, and extensive gardens allowing beneficiaries to enjoy a beautiful natural environment.
-The varied facilities at Morden College are designed to offer everything a beneficiary needs to enjoy the ‘good life’.
+In addition to living independently in their own flats, residents have access to a host of facilities on site at both Blackheath and Beckenham.
+From the community halls hosting large social occasions, dinners and music performances to craft rooms allowing residents to continue their creative passions or discover new ones, and extensive gardens allowing residents to enjoy a beautiful natural environment.
+The varied facilities at Morden College are designed to offer everything a resident needs to enjoy the ‘good life’.

 The John Morden Centre